gennaro-tedesco/gh-f/README.md

   <a href="#Feedback">Feedback</a>
 </h3>

 `gh-f` is the ultimate, compact and snappy `fzf` extension for `gh` cli.
-It addresses most of your daily GitHub workflow, if not all of it: `f` stands for fuzzy, fzf or fomething felse.
+It addresses most of your daily GitHub workflow, if not all of it: `f` stands for filter, fzf or fomething felse.

 ## Installation
 ```